ampproject/amphtml/extensions/amp-access-poool/amp-access-poool.md

 ##### Notice

-You have to use tags attributes within AMP, in camelCase, instead of the underline (" _ ") symbol traditionally used by Poool.
+You have to set poool config attributes within AMP, in camelCase, instead of the underline (" _ ") symbol traditionally used by Poool.

-For example : use `customSegment="test"` to achieve `poool("config", "custom_segment", "test");`.
+For example : use `customSegment="amp-custom-segment"` to achieve `poool("config", "custom_segment", "amp-custom-segment");`.

 ## Attributes